-Contaminant Violation Y/N Level Detected MC LG MCL Likely Source of Contamination Total Organic Carbon 6 (TOC) N Raw 1.91 ppm Final .56 ppm TT None Naturally present in the environment Total Trihalomethanes 7 (TTHMs) N .037 ppm 100/80 ppb None By products of drinking water disinfection Haloacetic Acids 8 N .0067 ppm 60 ppb None By products of drinking water disinfection
+Contaminant Violation Y/N Level Detected MC LG MCL Likely Source of Contamination Total Organic Carbon 6 (TOC) N Raw 4.65 ppm Final .56 ppm TT None Naturally present in the environment Total Trihalomethanes 7 (TTHMs) N .032 ppm 100/80 ppb None By products of drinking water disinfection Haloacetic Acids 8 N .022 ppm 60 ppb None By products of drinking water disinfection

-1 - Turbidity.
-Turbidity has no health effects.
+1 - Turbidity: Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
-These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headarches
+These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea, and associated headaches.

 A source water assessment has been completed by the Department of Environmental Quality and is available at City Hall.
 The primary intent of this source water assessment is to provide the background information for the community to use in developing a local Drinking Water Protection Plan.
-The susceptibility of the public drinking water system depends on both the natural conditions as well as the land use and facilities operating in the watershed.
-If you have any questions about this report, or concerning your water utility, please contact Gene Davidson, Water Treatment Plant Operator, at 541-347-3007 or Matt Winkel, City Manager, at 541-347-2437ex.
-229 (e-mail -- citymanager@ci.bandon.or.us).
+The susceptibility of the public drinking water system depends on the natural conditions as well as the land use and facilities operating in the watershed.
+If you have any questions about this report, or concerning your water utility, please contact Bill Nielson, Water Treatment Plant Operator, at 541-347-3007 or Christopher Good, City Manager, at 541-347-2437 Ext.
+229 or via email at citymanager@ci.bandon.or.us.
 We want our valued customers to be informed about their water utility.
-If you want to learn more, please attend any of our regularly scheduled City Council meetings.
+To learn more, please attend any of our regularly scheduled City Council meetings.
 They are held on the first Monday of every month at 7:00 PM in the City Council Chambers at City Hall.